 Addressable geofencing for your local business

-No type of business would suffer more than a local brick and mortar business from poorly targeted digital advertisements.
+No type of business would suffer more from poorly targeted digital advertisements than a local brick and mortar business.

 It’s common sense:

 A local business needs to be able to track its customers to help optimize ads.
-Once a customer buys from you once, then they’re going to be more inclined to purchase from you again.
+When a customer buys from you for the first time, they’re going to be more inclined to purchase from you again.
 Addressable geofencing’s conversion zone tracking will enable advertisers to retarget customers to influence them to come back.

 Chances are if you’re a local business, you already have a list of addresses from previous customers.
 So you might as well resell your brand to this same loyal group of customers — it’ll be your easiest sale anyway.